 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The government only has one item that qualifies for reporting in this category, cost of debt refunding.
+The government only has one item that qualifies for reporting in this category - cost of debt refunding.

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The government has only one item that qualifies for reporting in this category.
-Accordingly, the item, property tax revenue, is deferred and recognized as an inflow of resources in the period that the amounts become available.
+Deferred property tax revenue is also reported in the governmental funds balance sheet.
+The governmental funds report unavailable revenues from property taxes.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.